Safari Holidays in South Africa

 Cape Town is one of the world’s most iconic cities, overlooked my Table Mountain and complete with idyllic sandy bays on the tip of Africa.
 With a vibrant Waterfront and a rich culture, you could spend a week exploring Cape Town alone!
 But South Africa has so much more to offer.
 The beautiful Cape Winelands, only an hour from Cape Town, offer a wonderful escape into a picturesque countryside full of vineyards and quaint towns.
 Additionally, the scenery of the Garden Route has been stunning visitors to South Africa for years with its untouched coastline, where dolphins play in the surf offshore.

 Of course, South Africa is also famed for its wildlife.
-The Eastern Cape, at the far end of the Garden Route, offering Big Five game viewing in a malaria-free environment, making it perfect for families.
-Not only this, but in Addo Elephant Park you can even self drive through the bush roads, tracking wildlife at every turn.
+The Eastern Cape, at the far end of the Garden Route, offers Big Five game viewing in a malaria-free environment, making it perfect for families.
+Not only this, but in Addo Elephant Park you can even self-drive through the bush roads, tracking wildlife at every turn.

 Kruger is, by far, the most famous of South Africa’s National Parks and if you’re looking for a really authentic safari experience there’s nowhere quite like it.
 Taking guided sunrise and sunset safaris through the South African bush, you’ll be guaranteed the wildlife experience of a lifetime.